MRVNY/ProjectGI/server/website.md

 # End
 And that's all, thanks for completing our experiment!

+Please note down your Participant ID: and as well as experiment type: , for you have the right to withdraw your data collected during the experiment.

+In order to do that, Please contact

 # Personal data
 Before you go, please tell us something about yourself:
 * Age (range)